 Weight: 15 ounces | Battery life: 30 hours | Surround sound: Yes | RGB Lighting: None | Cross-platform compatibility: PC only

-Right out of the box, it’s clear that Turtle Beach designed the Elite Atlas Aero to be an awesome portable gaming headset.
+Right out of the box, it’s clear that Turtle Beach designed the Elite Atlas Aero to be an awesome portable gaming headset, designed with the same care as a specialized gaming mouse for hardcore gamers.
 It folds compactly, and the USB transmitter dongle which provides the 2.4 GHz wireless signal has its own storage cubby in one of the earcups so you don’t lose it while on the go.
 The headset’s generous 30-hour battery life further enhances the headset’s portability, since you may not need to charge it even over a weekend.

 But the Elite Atlas Aero is about more than just portability.
 The earcups are generously padded, and include a small strap you can pull that causes an indent in the earcup padding, positioned to accommodate your eyeglass frames.
 It’s a great feature for eyeglass wearers, since it eases the pressure on your eyeglass frame and makes wearing the headset more tolerable or extended gaming sessions.